birbkeks/birbpack/README.md

 # Mods that are included in this modpack:

-Total of 104 (62 MB) mods are being used in this modpack (for version 0.0.7).
+Total of 104 (62 MB) mods are included in this modpack (for version 0.0.7).

 - Allow Portal GUIs
 - Antighost